zew/go-questionnaire/README.md

 * JSON logins file, also reloadable

-* Handlers for login, changing password, login by hash
+* Handlers for login, changing password, login by hash ID

 * CSRF and XSS defence

 * Site layout template with jQuery from CDN cache; fallback to localhost

-* Multi language strings

 * Templates having access to session and request